xunmi1/light-print/README.md

 3. How to handle headers and footers?

-   For the `mediaPrintStyle` parameter, either configure its [paged media](https://developer.chrome.com/blog/print-margins), or set page margins to zero and manually implement the DOM structure for headers and footers.
+   For the `mediaPrintStyle` parameter, either configure its [page media](https://developer.chrome.com/blog/print-margins), or set page margins to zero and manually implement the DOM structure for headers and footers.

 ## Limitations